Offering sustainable wild-caught and farm-raised fish is important to our customers and Kroger. Our seafood buyers

 palm oil can contribute to deforestation in parts of

-In April of 2013, Kroger adopted a company policy about the use of palm oil in our corporate brand products.
-We committed to purchase 100% certified sustainable palm oil (CSPO) to be used in these products by the end of 2015.
+In April of 2013, Kroger adopted a company policy about the use of palm oil in our Our Brands products.
+We committed to purchase 100% certified sustainable palm oil (CSPO) to be used in Our Brands products that we manufacture by the end of 2015.
 Suppliers have been asked to acknowledge and accept our corporate policy, as well as demonstrate their progress.
-At the end of last year, all Kroger corporate brand products that contain palm oil are sourcing 100% CSPO.
+At the end of 2015, Kroger achieved its goal to source 100% of palm oil for Our Brands products by sourcing Certified Sustainable Palm Oil (CSPO) from a mass balance supply chain.
 We continue to work with suppliers to maintain the integrity of this commitment.

 Kroger is both a retailer and processor of milk.
 We have